freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 |New York Times Tweet|

-And the Toronto Globe and Mail regularly puts a note in their physical paper reminding potential sources where they can go:
+And the Toronto Globe and Mail regularly puts a note in their physical paper reminding potential *Sources* where they can go:

 |Globe and Mail Tweet|